AndreeaSofia/BEng-Information-Engineering/Semester 1/Mandatory-Core/Calculus 1 - Calculus on R/README.md

 # Course Overview

 - This README provides a detailed outline of the topics covered in the **Calculus 1 - Calculus on R** course during the first semester of my BEng in _Information Engineering_.
 This outline is designed to facilitate quick identification of relevant weeks for specific topics, especially when engaging with lab work or other course materials.
-- The first semester of this course covers key topics from **Real Analysis** (real numbers, sequences, series, limits, continuous functions), **Differential Calculus** (differentiation, mean value theorems, higher order derivatives, Taylor's theorem), and **Integral Calculus** (Riemann integral, primitives, improper integrals, Riemann-Stieltjes integral).
+- The first semester of this course covers key topics from **Real Analysis** (real numbers, sequences, series, limits, continuous functions), **Differential Calculus** (differentiation, mean value theorems, higher order derivatives, Taylor's theorem), and **Integral Calculus** (Riemann integral, primitives, improper integrals, Riemann-Stieltjes integral), and more.

 ## Languages.
 Frameworks.
 Software tools